pauldambra/pauldambra.github.io/_posts/2015-02-19-reactotype-2.md

 #### Event Handlers

-These two handlers are basically the same except for operating on a different property of the state object.
+These two handlers are the same except for operating on a different property of the state object.

-Yes, yes, kill all duplication.
+Yes, yes, remove all duplication.
 But... the duplicate methods are next to each other and I've half a mind to make each control a React component which would remove this duplication so why do that work twice.

 (I got all excited about postal.js and wrote this post before finishing the component)